varya/ds-breakfast-01-2021/index.md

 The examples and ideas I will be giving are based on experience of working with design system at Elisa.

-For those who are not from Finland or Estonia, Elisa is our local telecommunication operator and content provider with a long history and dozens of digital products which are offered under the same brand.
+Elisa is a large telecommunication company and content provider.
+It operates in Finland and Estonia and offers dozens of digital products which are offered under the same brand.

 Elisa Design System is a huge product which includes several UI libraries.
 Some libraries are in React but there is also a plain HTML/CSS library which still needs a lot of automations and technological support.